mog96/Seed/README.md

   - `TODO: Unify with session.js.`

 ### `quiz.js`
 Controls quiz.
-Very self explanatory.
-More details in the code comments.
+Fairly straightforward -- code should be easy to read and understand.

 ### `tutorial.js` and `tutorial2.js`
 Control the tutorial.
 Mostly copied from `game.js` with minor changes.